The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Invariance Properties of and and Akaike's

-Our proof of Theorem~\ref{thm:AkaikeBound} shall rely on this result, which says that the dynamical system defined by $T$ polarizes the probabilities to the two extremal eigenvalues.
-This makes part of the problem essentially two-dimensional.
-So we begin by analyzing the ROC in the 2-D case.
+This theorem says that the dynamical system defined by $T$ polarizes the probabilities to the two extremal eigenvalues.
+Combining with Proposition~\ref{prop:ROC_T}, the ROC problem reduces to understanding the limit probability $s$ in \eqref{eq:AkaikeTheorem12}.

+This makes part of the general problem two-dimensional; so we begin in Section~\ref{sec:2D} by analyzing the $n=2$ case and proving Theorem~\ref{thm:Main}(i).
+The proof of Theorem~\ref{thm:AkaikeBound}, which addresses the $n>2$ case, to be presented in Section~\ref{sec:TheoremAkaikeBound}, utilizes some of the intermediate calculations in the 2-D case, but the key technical contribution is a refinement of Akaike's Theorem~\ref{thm:AkaikeTheorem2}, which we briefly illustrate in the next subsection.